fundwotsai2001/MIDI-SAG/readme.md

 - **Detected** -- input is vocal audio only.
 The pipeline auto-detects beats, transcribes vocal MIDI via GAME, harmonizes chords with AccoMontage2, and generates the backing track.
 - **Ground-truth** -- input is vocal audio + a pre-existing vocal MIDI.
 Skips beat tracking and transcription; uses the provided MIDI directly for harmonization.
 - **ComposeFlow** -- input is a lyrics text file.
 End-to-end pipeline from text to full song: lyrics-to-melody (CSL-L2M), melody-to-singing-voice (SoulX-Singer), then harmonization and backing track generation.
-You can use the voice prompt from the ./example_input folder or use your own audio files (shorter than 10 seconds).
+You can use the voice prompt from the ./example_input folder or use your own audio files (shorter than 10 seconds). **Note that the open source version isn't perfect, since the "Inference support for MIDI-based input" of SoulX-Singer is our implementation.**

 ## Pipeline